Jay Rogers

 Jay Lewis Rogers (August 3, 1888 to July 1, 1964) was a Major League Baseball catcher.
 Rogers played for the New York Yankees in the season.
 In five games, he had no hits in 8 at-bats, playing catcher.
 He batted and threw right-handed.

-He was born in Sandusky, New York and died in Carlisle, New York.
+He was born in Sandusky, New York.
+Rogers served as a first lieutenant with the infantry during World War I. Rogers died at Carlisle Hospital in Carlisle, Pennsylvania on July 1, 1964.
+His funeral would be held at Temple Hill Cemetery in Geneseo, New York.